 Why this step?
 Mixing & kneading, this is the most critical step.
 It is all about ingredient incorporation and gluten development.
 Pass the windowpane test and you're done mixing.
+If you are mixing only a couple of loaves gluten development will be faster, meaning less slap and fold.

-Equipment | Large mixing bowl, bowl scraper, bench scraper, finger bowl, timer (optional) Ingredients | Preferment, Autolyse, Additional Instant Yeast, Salt, Oatmeal Porridge
+Equipment | Large mixing bowl, bowl scraper, bench scraper, finger bowl, timer (optional) Ingredients | Preferment, Autolyse, Salt, Oatmeal Porridge